supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 * CDP CLI should be installed & configured
 * jq should be installed, we're going to use it heavily

+This covers the CDP CLI & CDP environment spin up, installing `jq` is left as an exercise for the reader.

 ---

 # Using the CDP Data Warehouse Console